zhreshold/mxnet-ssd/README.md

 This example is intended for reproducing the nice detector while fully utilize the remarkable traits of MXNet.
 However:
-* The performance is slightly different with the official caffe version.
 * The model is not compatible with caffe version due to the implementation details.

 ### Getting started